-Capsule of the glenohumeral joint the joint and attaches to the scapula, humerus, and head of the biceps.
+The capsule of the glenohumeral joint the joint and attaches to the scapula, humerus, and head of the biceps.
 It is lined by a thin, smooth synovial membrane.
 Coracohumeral ligament attaches the coracoid process of the scapula to the greater tubercle of the humerus.
-Glenohumeral ligaments are three ligaments that attach the lesser tubercle of the humerus to lateral scapula.
+Glenohumeral ligaments are three ligaments that attach the lesser tubercle of the humerus to the lateral scapula.

-Semicirculare humeri is a transversal band between the posterior sides of the lessser tubersosities of humerus.
+Semicirculare humeri is a transversal band between the posterior sides of the lesser tuberosities of the humerus.

 Ligaments of Shoulder Joint